andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 print(1 <= 1.0)  # -> True
 ```

-> [!todo]- not exam relevant
-> Not exam relevant, advanced and rarely used.

 These operators can also be used with the [[Python/1 General/5 Datatype#Collection Datatypes|sequence datatypes]] string, list, and tuple.
 Both operands must be of the same datatype.
 This will check the operation for all pairs of elements one by one.
 So as soon as there is a pair of elements that do not have the same value it will result in a total result of either `True` or `False`.
 If they have different lengths but the element pairs are all equal, the shorter sequence is considered smaller.

 ```python